Scout064/Waves-SGS-recovery-tool/README.md

 1. 🛠️ Build the ISO (see below)
 2. 🔥 Flash it to a USB drive (`dd`, `Rufus`, `balenaEtcher`, etc.)
-3. 🖥️ Boot the Waves device or target PC from this USB
+3. 🖥️ Boot the Waves Server or target PC from this USB
 4. 📋 Follow the on-screen instructions to select and flash the firmware

 ---